 Epilepsy or seizures - dischargeFocal seizure - discharge; Jacksonian seizure - discharge; Seizure - partial (focal) - discharge; TLE - discharge; Seizure - temporal lobe - discharge; Seizure - tonic-clonic - discharge; Seizure - grand mal - discharge; Grand mal seizure - discharge; Seizure - generalized - discharge

-You have Epilepsy.
-People with epilepsy can have seizures.
-A seizure is a sudden brief change in the electrical and chemical activity in your brain.
-The doctor gave you a physical and neurological examination and did some tests to find out the cause of your seizures.
+You have epilepsy .
+People with epilepsy have seizures.
+A seizure is a sudden brief change in the electrical and chemical activity in the brain.
+The doctor gave you a physical and a nervous system examination and did some tests to find out the cause of your seizures.

 What to Expect at Home

 Your doctor sent you home with medicines to help keep you from having more seizures.
 This is because the doctor concluded you were at risk of having more seizures.
 After you get home, your doctor may still need to change the dosage of your seizure drugs or add new medicines.
 This may be because your seizures are not controlled, or you are having side effects.

 You should get plenty of sleep and try to keep as regular a schedule as possible.
 Try to avoid too much stress.

 Make sure your home is safe to help prevent injuries if a seizure takes place: